RMeli/ODE-Solver/README.md

 ### Requirements

 CMake 3.0 or later is required in order to compile the library.
-A local installation of CMake is easy (http://www.cmake.org/download/).
-It is possible to change the CMake command inside the ./compile script, in order to find the local binary of CMake.

-C++11 standard is used and is therefore foundamental to compile the library.
+The library is written in C++11 and therefore this version of the standars is enforced in the `CMakeList.txt` file.

 ### Compilation